GottZ/gzotp/Readme.md

 https://github.com/guyht/notp

-### todo:
+### PS:
-- more notp abstraction for increased usability
+this is not the final version.
+i'll add some more abstraction to notp so it will be easyer to use.